 Northport (Long Island)

-Experience the scenic waterfront town of Northport, part of Long Island’s Suffolk County, any time of the year.
+Experience the scenic waterfront town of Northport, part of Long Island’s Suffolk County, any time of year.
 The location along Northport Harbor makes it convenient for shoppers to visit via boat as well.
 The pedestrian-friendly Main Street, located in the Village of Northport, provides visitors with a local community feel—featuring several boutiques, gift shops, restaurants, and art galleries.
-LaMantia Gallery and the Firefly Artists are among the many art galleries located along Main Street.
+LaMantia Gallery and The Firefly Artists are among the many art galleries located along Main Street.
 After browsing incredible works of art, check out live music and grab a drink at Gunther’s Tap Room—a favorite destination of the late poet and author, Jack Kerouac.
 Don’t leave the village until you’ve treated yourself to homemade ice cream at Northport Sweet Shop, or a pastry at Copenhagen Bakery.
 On Saturdays from June to mid-November peruse vendor booths at the Northport Farmers’ Market, held at Cow Harbor Park, at the end of Main Street.

 The historic Village of Ellicottville features multiple streets for shopping, not just one “Main Street.”
 Monroe Street and Washington Street are two of the prominent intersecting streets in downtown Ellicottville that are lined with shops and restaurants.
 Find colorful socks for every personality type at the Purple Doorknob, and all the ski gear you could ever want at the City Garage and Mud, Sweat n’ Gears ski shops.
 Take a break from shopping with a seasonal beer at Ellicottville Brewing Company or a glass of wine from the Winery of Ellicottville.
 Finish your shopping excursion with a decadent treat from Cupcaked Bakery and sponge candy from Watson’s Chocolates.
-After exploring downtown, head to nearby Holiday Valley Resort—offering skiing and snowboarding in the winter and adventure parks, an 18 hole par 70 "Double Black Diamond" golf course, and mountain biking in the summer.
+After exploring downtown, head to nearby Holiday Valley Resort—offering skiing, tubing, and snowboarding in the winter and adventure parks, an 18 hole par 70 "Double Black Diamond" golf course, and mountain biking in the summer.

 Cooperstown (Central New York)